Thodd/JMPEngine/samples/roguelike/backlog.md

 * [ ] Integrate "monochrome" features into grid-based engine
   * [ ] Control-Schemes via GameController
 ## ideas

+* Lightsource -> Flashlight
+  * Player has a "battery" level which keeps shrinking
+  * If the battery runs out, the visible circle is only ~3 tiles
+    * Collect batteries instead of health ?

+* Red hering items
+  * seem important, but are useless
+  * only 1 or 2 per game

 * Charaters you have not talked to will have a brighter color
   * Once you talked to a character it's color will be diminished